Seahawks CB Tariq Woolen embraces ‘mistakes’ made against 49ers

 According to Pro Football Focus, he gave up four receptions for 88 yards on eight targets, earning a PFF grade of 43.6, by far his lowest of the season.

-But speaking to reporters in front of his locker at the VMAC on Sunday as players gathered one more time before heading into the offseason, Woolen said what people thought they saw against the 49ers might not have told the whole story.
+But speaking to reporters in front of his locker Sunday as players gathered one more time before heading into the offseason, Woolen said what people thought they saw against the 49ers might not have told the whole story.

-Woolen noted that Seattle was often in a cover three zone defense and not necessarily matching up man-to-man as might have been assumed.
+Woolen noted Seattle was often in a cover-3 zone defense and not necessarily matching up man-to-man as might have been assumed.

 “I could have played the routes even better, too,” Woolen said.
 “But that’s the thing about just seeing it from TV or seeing it from social media or just seeing it from the outlooks of the game, because we get a play call inside the huddle, but to the media they think it’s one-on-one coverage because they see a guy around the dude that catches the football.
 You know what I’m saying?
 So it’s pretty funny to me.

 “But at the same time I don’t really care about it.
 I know what goes on on the field.
-I know what the coach called, I know what my teammates see and trust in me.
-So at the end of the day, those could have been plays I could have made, but hey that’s yesterday and today’s a new day.”
+I know what the coach called.
+I know what my teammates see and trust in me.
+So at the end of the day, those could have been plays I could have made, but, hey, that’s yesterday and today’s a new day.”

 As coach Pete Carroll alluded to after the game, the Seahawks also came into the game with a plan to try to stop, at least contain, the 49ers’ running game.
-Nickel cornerback Coby Bryant played just 42% of the snaps, his lowest percentage of the season since becoming the starter in Week Two other than when he played 38% in a game against the 49ers on Dec.
+Nickel cornerback Coby Bryant played just 42% of the snaps, his lowest percentage of the season since becoming the starter in Week 2 other than when he played 38% against the 49ers on Dec.
 15.

 The Seahawks appeared to want to replicate the defensive success they felt they’d had in that game, a 21-13 loss in which they allowed no points in the final 29 minutes, and with one TD coming on a 6-yard drive following a fumble.
 The 49ers had 170 yards rushing in that game on 34 attempts, but 78 came on two plays.
-The Seahawks in general were happy with how the defense played.
-So, Seattle wanted to try that general plan again and force rookie Brock Purdy, making just his sixth start, to throw.
+The Seahawks wanted to try that general plan again and force rookie Brock Purdy, making just his sixth start, to throw.

 “We were geared up to stop the running game today in hopes that we would be able to do that,” Carroll said afterward.
 “It stayed with us.
 The preparation caught us a little bit because we were really gunning to make sure that we were there.
 The passes did get in behind us on a couple in some zone stuff.”